Harold Wood Hospital: Hospital Radio

 Hospital Radio service began at Harold Wood on 14 February 1964, initially starting as "Warley Hospital Radio Service".

 The secretary of Harold Wood Hospital gave the radio group a room in the recreation hall, where the service became known as Harold Wood Radio and began providing a radio service to the wards of the Hospital by connecting into the patients' bedside radio amplifiers.
 In 1971 the radio service became a registered charity.

-In 2000, plans where announced, that a new hospital was to be built in Romford (today known as Queen's Hospital).
+In 2000, plans were announced, that a new hospital was to be built in Romford (today known as Queen's Hospital).
 The Trust requested local hospital radio services in Romford merge in preparation for the new hospital, with Harold Wood Hospital Radio and Oldchurch Hospital Radio amalgamating to create "Bedrock" on 22 June 2002.

 Bedrock became a registered charity in October 2002.

 In 2024, Bedrock Radio published "60 Years of Hospital Radio" to celebrate the station's heritage.